ItsMateo20/Cloud/SECURITY.md

 I appreciate the efforts of security researchers and users in helping me maintain the security of my project.
 If you discover a security vulnerability, please follow the steps below:

-## Reporting Process
+## How you can report a vulnerabilty

 - Send an email to [itsmateo20@gmail.com](mailto:itsmateo20@gmail.com) with details of the vulnerability.
+(Provide a clear and concise description of the issue, including steps to reproduce if possible.)
-- Provide a clear and concise description of the issue, including steps to reproduce if possible.
+- Click on the [Security tab](https://github.com/ItsMateo20/Cloud/security) and follow [these](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) steps if your lost.

 ## Expectations